shingonati0n/xivomega/README.md

 -**Q: What happens if I play XIV on Linux, but not SteamOS??
 Will this app work??**

--**A**: This should work on a Linux setup - just have in mind this app is made specifically for Deck and hence is made to circumvent some limitations you will not encounter on a normal Linux Distro (not being able to sudo install things, restricted to wlan0 adapter only, etc).
+-**A**: This should work on a Linux setup, provided you have Podman installed properly - just have in mind this app is made specifically for the Steam Deck and hence is made to circumvent some limitations you will not encounter on a normal Linux Distro (not being able to sudo install things, restricted to wlan0 adapter only, wipes of system data between SteamOS updates, etc).
 If you are capable and want to extend this to make it work with any other distro, you are welcome to do so.

 Special Thanks:
 --------------